 They had great fun using their paddles to play Balloon Ping Pong.
 The wind kept the game interesting!
 Unfortunately, the balloons kept popping.
 But by the time the last balloon had popped, the kids were drenched in sweat, so it was time to quiet down a bit anyway.

 After a brief break for a group picture, I had each child draw a slip of paper from the Blue Bird.
 It started life as a plastic pumpkin.
-We spray-painted it blue then glued on a face.
+We spray-painted it blue then glued on a face cut from white and yellow, and orange paper.
 So easy.

 Everyone looked at their slip of paper, which had either a red bird or a black bird on them.
 This divided them into teams.
 Their job was to use two spoons (either red or black, depending on the team) to transport a nest of golden eggs to an empty nest across the yard.